IKNL/vantage6-algorithms/models/glm/README.md

 model <- vtg.glm::dglm(client, formula = num_awards ~ prog + math, family='poisson', tol= 1e-08, maxit=25)
 ```

+### Python

-### Notes
+### API
-1. Added as.GLM.R to convert the result to a glm/lm object
-    * Simply wrap the object with the as.GLM -> as.GLM(object) where 'object' is the final output (the trained model)

-## Development
+## Builds

-### Automatic Building

-This repository is automatically build into an Docker image and pushed to our Docker image registry `harbor2.vantage6.ai`.
+This repository is automatically built into a Docker image and pushed to our Docker image registry `harbor2.vantage6.ai`.
 If this is the `main` branch the image will be uploaded with the `latest` tag.

 ```
 harbor2.vantage6.ai/algorithms/glm:latest
 ```

-In case the `glm` branch is used the image is build and tagged with the shortened commit hash.
+In case the `glm` branch is used the image is built and tagged with the shortened commit hash.

 ```
 harbor2.vantage6.ai/algorithms/glm:COMMIT_HASH
 ```

+## Notes
+1. Added 'as.GLM.R' to convert the result to a glm/lm object
+    * Simply wrap the object with the as.GLM -> as.GLM(object) where 'object' is the final output (the trained model).